Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 Right.

-So you might as well just have no followers and pay for ads to begin with, you know.
+So you might as well just have no followers and pay for ads to begin with, you know?

 Like, I must be doing something wrong.

-I've even tried taking classes online um to like figure out like hashtag uh approaches and stuff, and it's just so hard because by the time by the time you do the the course, like the algorithm changed, just like you said.
+And it's just so hard because by the time you do the course, like the algorithm changed, just like you said.

-I don't I haven't figured out how it works.
+I haven't figured out how it works.

-Yeah, no, it is difficult.
+No, it is difficult.

 But as far as like just getting viral on your own on Instagram, that is hard.

-I think that um I think that they're on their way out in terms of Facebook just because the demographic on there is so much older.
+I think that I think that they're on their way out in terms of Facebook just because the demographic on there is so much older.

 But like, don't you think it's a shame, man?